ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 It will specify the minimum value of the cost of the best path the user want to achieve (if not specified the code will run until reaching the maximum number of iterations).

 After different simulations we found out suitable values to choose for this argument.
 (Differences are mainly due to the environment)
-* geometric version: select a number between 25 and 30
+* euclidean version: select a number between 25 and 30
 * kinodynamic version: select a number between 90 and 100

 ### Examples